HGNC/pgnc_solr_load/docs/API_REFERENCE.md

     self,
     session: Session,
     primary_id: str,
-    primary_id_source: str
+    primary_id_source: str,
+    taxon_id: int = 3694,
+    creation_date: Optional[pd.Timestamp] = None
 ) -> Tuple[Gene, User]:
     """
-    Create a new gene record in the database.
+    Create a new gene record in the database with associated xref.

+    This method creates a complete gene record including:
+    - The gene entity with specified primary_id and primary_id_source
+    - An associated xref record linking to the external resource
+    - A gene_has_xref relationship record

     Args:
         session: SQLAlchemy database session.
         primary_id: The primary ID of the gene.
         primary_id_source: The source of the primary ID.
+        taxon_id: Taxonomic ID (default: 3694 for Populus trichocarpa).
+        creation_date: Creation timestamp (default: current timestamp).

     Returns:
         Tuple of (gene, creator) SQLAlchemy model objects.

     Raises:
-        sqlalchemy.orm.exc.NoResultFound: If creator not found.
+        sqlalchemy.orm.exc.NoResultFound: If creator or external resource not found.
+        ValueError: If xref with the same display_id already exists.
     """
 ```